MarkusTarn/machineLearning/lab1/README.md

-# Lab 1
+# LAB 1
 ## Solving mazes using Breadth First Search

 ### Description:
-Purpose for this lab was to familiarize with graph-theory and pathfinding algoritms using python.
+Purpose for this lab was to familiarize with graph-theory and pathfinding algorithms using python.

-I wrote an algoritm that would find shortest path from start to treasure on any solvable maze using Breadth First Search.
+I wrote an algorithm that would find shortest path from start to treasure on any solvable maze using Breadth First Search.
 80% of the code was taken from https://www.redblobgames.com/pathfinding/a-star/introduction.html.
-I just made a simple implementation that would use four neighbouring tiles to build up the frontier instead of using graphs because tiles don't own weight in these mazes.
+I just made a simple implementation that would use four neighboring tiles to build up the frontier instead of using graphs because tiles don't own weight in these mazes.

-This solution is building up a growing frontier by adding four passable neighbouring tiles of each current tile to the end of que while going through the que until it reaches treasure.
+This solution is building up a growing frontier by adding four passable neighboring tiles of each current tile to the end of que while going through the que until it reaches treasure.
 Since every tile has a previous tile saved in array, it is really easy to trace back the path from start to finish after treasure has been found.

 ### Instructions to run:
 1. Copy your maze to the end of file.
 Maze consists of list of strings. 's' = start, 'D' = treasure, '*' = lava, anything else is walkable terrain.